9-FS/nhentai_archivist/readme.md

 ## 1. General

 This is the nHentai downloader I wrote to archive as much of the [english nHentai library](https://nhentai.net/language/english/popular) as I can.
 That's why from the beginning it has been designed with big data sizes in mind and, for example, uses multithreaded downloads to download more than 1 image at once.
 Still, I wanted to keep it as simple code-wise and as easy to use as I can; hope I succeeded with that.
+Big thanks go out to [h3nTa1m4st3r_xx69](https://github.com/sam-k0), who helped me using nhentai's completely undocumented API.
+Without him this project could not have been reactivated.
 I'm happy about anyone who finds my software useful and feedback is also always welcome.
 Happy downloading~

 ## 2. How to Set Up (with Google Chrome)